-You haven‘t done enough and you‘re NOT good enough.
+You are correct.
+You haven‘t done enough.
+You‘re NOT good enough.
+You never will be.
 That‘s the point.
-His redemptive love doesn’t depend on what you do.
-It depends on what Jesus Christ has already done for you.
+His redemptive love doesn’t depend on how good we are or how much good we do.
+You are accepted by God just as you are because of what Jesus Christ has already done for you.
 The only relevant question you need to ask is this: “Have I truly put my absolute trust in Him alone for my reclamation?”
 If your answer is YES, He promises that you will now find rest for your soul.

 Your move.
 He‘s calling.
 Why not answer?